frnck37/air-quality-notifier-/README.md

 Suscribe to get a free API key, change the reference in the sketch, and you're good to go !

 World Map of the https://aqicn.org/ project is here : https://waqi.info/

+11/03/2025: I've added real time Nasdaq and CAC40 indices infos, to help you get included in the global economy movement, and help you to make the right choices about it.